-(b) The amount of Shaft Energy actually delivered to Customer each month shall be the} Shaft Energy produced by the Compressor Driver {taking into account the energy losses occurring through the electrical substation and the Compressor Driver}, equal to the product of (A) the amount of kWh as measured by the Primary Meter during such month times (B) 1.341.
-[Customer and ECS acknowledge that such calculation takes into account the energy losses occurring through the electrical substation and the Compressor Driver.]3e
+The amount of Shaft Energy actually delivered to Customer each month shall be the} Shaft Energy produced by the Compressor Driver {taking into account the energy losses occurring through the electrical substation and the Compressor Driver}, equal to the product of (A) the amount of kWh as measured by the Primary Meter during such month times (B) 1.341.
+[Customer and ECS acknowledge that such calculation takes into account the energy losses occurring through the electrical substation and the Compressor Driver.]

+(c) No later than the 30th business day after expiration of the Term of this Agreement as defined in Section 6.1 (or other termination of this Agreement pursuant to its terms), Customer and ECS agree that Fuel Gas due either Customer or ECS in "True-Up" of the final two contract months will be delivered by the owing party to the party owed at a mutually agreeable point.

 3.4 Metered Quantity Excess Charges.
-If, during any month, Customer operates the Compressor such that the Shaft Energy delivered by ECS to Customer exceeds the Maximum Meter Contract (the "Excess Demand"), Customer shall reimburse ECS for all incremental charges incurred and paid by ECS under the Utility Power Agreement as a result of the Excess Demand.
-In no event shall Customer operate the Compressor such that the HP-hours delivered by ECS to Customer is greater than the Maximum Meter Contract.
+If, during any month, Customer operates the Compressor such that the Shaft Energy delivered by ECS to Customer exceeds the Contract Quantity (the "Excess Demand"), Customer shall reimburse ECS for all incremental charges incurred and paid by ECS under the Utility Power Agreement as a result of the Excess Demand.
+In no event shall Customer operate the Compressor such that the HP-hours delivered by ECS to Customer is greater than the Maximum Contract Quantity.
 Such incremental charges shall be paid to ECS by FGT within 10 days of FGT's receipt of ECS' invoice for such charges.
 Section 4.1(c) and (d) shall be applicable to all payments under this Section 3.4.

 3.5 Reimbursement for Certain Expenses.
 If ECS is assessed a charge by the Utility for power factor correction and/or required to install additional equipment relating to the Compressor Driver to ensure a power factor of at least 95%, Customer will reimburse ECS for the actual expenses incurred by ECS in that regard within ten (10) days of receipt of an invoice from ECS.

 3.6 Delivery of Fuel Gas.
-No later than the tenth (10th) Business Day prior to the end of each month, ECS shall send Customer a written notice specifying in reasonable detail the [Actual] HP-hour Charge {payable} [and the resulting True Up] second monthe curren the equivalent amount of Fuel Gas to be delivered, to ECS for the immediately succeeding month.
+No later than the tenth (10th) Business Day prior to the end of each month, ECS shall send Customer a written notice specifying in reasonable detail the [Actual] HP-hour Charge {payable} [and the resulting True Up] for the second month preceding the current month, and the equivalent amount of Fuel Gas to be delivered, to ECS for the immediately succeeding month.
 The monthly HP-hour Charge shall be delivered to ECS in equal daily installments.
 ECS shall take receipt of the monthly HP-hour Charge at the delivery points listed on Schedule I attached hereto or other such delivery point(s) as ECS and Customer may mutually agree upon in writing.
-The provisions of Customer's Tariff shall govern Customer's delivery of Fuel Gas to ECS, and receipt of the Fuel Gas by ECS shall be in accordance with the provisions of this Agreement. [
+The provisions of Customer's Tariff shall govern Customer's delivery of Fuel Gas to ECS, and receipt of the Fuel Gas by ECS shall be in accordance with the provisions of this Agreement.

-]3.7 Adjustment of Charges.
-The price for HP-hour compensation is set forth in Section 3.2 and 3.3 hereof.
-However, under the circumstances enumerated herein, Customer shall have the following two pricing options:

-Before December 1, 2000, Customer may exercise its right to lock in the Annual Charge and the HP-hour Charge as quoted in Section 3.2 and 3.3 respectively (by giving ECS written notice of its intent to do so).
-If Customer gives ECS such written notice and subsequently terminates this Agreement pursuant to its terms, Customer shall be responsible for the net costs, if any, related to ECS's unwinding of its natural gas position related to this Agreement (whether physical or financial), plus all the applicable costs, if any, as set forth in Section 6.2 of this Agreement, as amended.